Work Study

 What is Work Study?

 Work Study is a student employment program that allows students to work in various types of positions on campus.
-There are two types of work study available - federal and state.
+There are two types of work-study available: federal and state.
 There are no differences in these two types of work study other than the sources of funding.
-All students who are enrolled for 6 credit hours for fall or spring or 3 credit hours for summer will qualify for state-funded employment.
-Federally-funded employment requires that you have financial need, and be enrolled in at least 6 credit hours.
+All students enrolled in 6 credit hours for fall or spring, or 3 credit hours for summer, will qualify for state-funded employment.
+Federally-funded employment requires that you have financial need and be enrolled in at least 6 credit hours.

 How do I apply?

 You must first submit a FAFSA.
-Financial Assistance will determine your eligibility for Federal Work Study when they process your FAFSA.
+Our office will determine your eligibility for Federal Work Study when we process your FAFSA.
 If you are not eligible for federal funding, your option will be State Work Study.
-Students must obtain a completed Work Authorization Form from the Office of Financial Assistance.
+Students must obtain a completed Work Authorization Form from our office.
 A copy is to be included with any applications that are submitted to a department where work is desired.

 How do I find a job?

-Please visit the online job listing to view all open work study positions.
-You may contact Brandy Myers-Juarez, Human Resources, at 580-581-2298 if you have questions about the online job listing.
+Please visit the online job listing to view all open work-study positions.
+You may contact the Human Resources Employment Coordinator at 580-581-2298 if you have questions about the online job listing.

 How much will I earn, and how do I get paid?

 You may earn $10 per hour for up to 20 hours per week.
 Your employer and our office will authorize how much you can earn based on your eligibility and the department's budget.
-You will log the amount of hours you work on a timesheet.
-Payroll is run on the first of each month, and pay checks are direct deposited to your personal bank account around the 12th of each month.
+You will log the number of hours you work on a timesheet.
+Payroll is processed biweekly, and paychecks are deposited directly into your personal bank account.